Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_7.md

 As the AC supply voltage climbs from zero volts to its first peak, the load voltage remains at zero (no load current) until the threshold voltage is reached.
 At that point, the tube switches \"on\" and begins to conduct, the load voltage now following the AC voltage through the rest of the half cycle.
 Load voltage exists (and thus load current) even when the AC voltage waveform has dropped below the threshold value of the tube.
 This is hysteresis at work: the tube stays in its conductive mode past the point where it first turned on, continuing to conduct until there the supply voltage drops off to almost zero volts.
 Because thyratron tubes are one-way (diode) devices, no voltage develops across the load through the negative half-cycle of AC.
 In practical thyratron circuits, multiple tubes arranged in some form of full-wave rectifier circuit to facilitate full-wave DC power to the load.

-The thyratron tube has been applied to a relaxation oscillator circuit. [\[VTS\]](#VTS.bibitem) The frequency is controlled by a small DC voltage between grid and cathode.
+The thyratron tube has been applied to a relaxation oscillator circuit. @VTS The frequency is controlled by a small DC voltage between grid and cathode.
 (See @fig:03191) This voltage-controlled oscillator is known as a _VCO_.
-Relaxation oscillators produce a very non-sinusoidal output, and they exist mostly as demonstration circuits (as is the case here) or in applications where the harmonic rich waveform is desirable. [\[MET\]](#MET.bibitem)
+Relaxation oscillators produce a very non-sinusoidal output, and they exist mostly as demonstration circuits (as is the case here) or in applications where the harmonic rich waveform is desirable. @MET

 ![](media/03191.png){ #fig:03191 width=75% }